niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV03 Helm.md

     $ helm history guestbook-demo
     ```

-    You should see output similar to the following because we did an upgrade in [Lab 2](../Lab2/README.md) after the initial install in [Lab 1](../Lab1/README.md):
+    You should see output similar to the following because we did an upgrade in Lab 5 after the initial install in Lab 4:

     ```
     REVISION	UPDATED                 	STATUS    	CHART          	DESCRIPTION